Extremes in High Dimensions: Methods and Scalable Algorithms: Introduction

-\paragraph*{Outline} The remainder of this section discusses other related papers and sets some notation.
+The remainder of this section discusses other related papers and sets some notation.
 Section~\ref{sec:method} introduces the framework and the estimators.
-Section~\ref{sec:theory} establishes statistical theory, including guarantees for high-dimensional settings, where the dimension~$\nbrdim$ of the samples and the number of parameters~$\nbrdim+\nbrdim\nbrdimRQ/2$ is large, potentially much larger than the number of samples~$\nbrsamples$.
-Section~\ref{sec:numerical} demonstrates the performance of our approach in practice.
+Section~\ref{sec:theory} establishes statistical theory, including guarantees for high-dimensional settings, where the number of parameters~$\nbrdim+\nbrdim\nbrdimRQ/2$ is large, potentially much larger than the number of samples~$\nbrsamples$.
+Section~\ref{sec:numerical} demonstrates the performance of our approach in practice including both simulated and real data.
+Section~\ref{sec:discussion} provides a short discussion.
+Further technical results and all proofs are deferred to the supplementary materials.